OP-TED/epo-tools/test/support/gpt-4.0-answers/winners.md

 ## Conclusion

 I searched for `epo:refersToLot`, there were no matches in the ontology.
-GPT was right, The query was made for an older ontology.
+GPT was right, The query was made using an older ontology.